-Three weeks post-completion on our new build home, it’s starting to feel like home.
+Three weeks after completing on our new build house, it’s starting to feel like home.

 Sometimes, it does still feel a bit like a holiday home.
 I’m definitely still getting used to all the light and space.
 Then every so often I look around and think, “This is actually, properly mine,” and I sort of want to laugh.
 It’s brilliant.